SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/fundamental-principles.md

 {% include accordion-table.html content=acc-2 header_text='Why did we choose Microsoft Azure?' header_expand_css='font-weight-normal' %}
 {% capture acc-3 %}
 {: .p .pl-3 .pr-3  }
-The migration means that our eCom platform and its services will run on Microsoft’s cloud platform, Microsoft Azure.
+The migration means that our e-commerce platform and its services will run on Microsoft’s cloud platform, Microsoft Azure.
 This is a technical improvement taking place in the background, which will result in enhanced performance for you.